Why are we re-opening schools now?

 What if the school is in a local health jurisdiction that is not the county?

-School districts in local health jurisdictions that are cities are considered to be included as part of the county if the county is on the monitoring list.
+School districts in local health jurisdictions that are cities are included as part of the county for purposes of tier assignment under the Blueprint for a Safer Economy.